nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 TruthTable's command syntax is actually very similar to other command line applications like [git](https://git-scm.com/) and [docker](https://docs.docker.com/engine/reference/commandline/cli/)!

+Hence, you will become familiar with TruthTable's commands in no time.
 </div>

 ## Using This Guide

-If you are a software engineering team leader looking to get started with TruthTable, make sure that you have the [pre-requisites installed](#getting-started).
+If you are a software engineering team lead looking to get started with TruthTable, make sure that you have the [pre-requisites installed](#getting-started).

 This document will also guide you on how to
-[migrate your existing project information onto TruthTable](#migrating-to-truthtable), and familiarise you with all of TruthTable's [features](#key-features-of-truthtable).
+[migrate your existing project information onto TruthTable](#migrating-to-truthtable), and get familiar with all of TruthTable's [features](#key-features-of-truthtable).

 If you are an experienced user of TruthTable, this guide also contains valuable tips on how you can maximise your